 Data processing

 In 2018 all 30-minute files (2 per hour, 48 per day) were processed and reviewed for fish migration.
 We were unable to complete review of the imagery during the 2018 SONAR season, and in 2019 we initiated a subsampling scheme to enable the project team to complete review of the entire period of steelhead passage.
 In 2019- 2022 the first 30 minutes of each hour were processed and reviewed for fish migration.
 A subset of days was fully reviewed (60 minutes of each hour) to compare fish migration with subsampled data (first 30 minutes of each hour).
-Another subset of days was double, or triple reviewed to compare fish counts and lengths among each year’s 2 or 3 data reviewers.
+Another subset of days was double, or triple, reviewed to compare fish counts and lengths among each year’s 2 or 3 data reviewers.

 Each reviewed imagery file was processed using Sound Metric’s proprietary software ARISFish (v2.6.3 – v2.8.0).
 First, raw image files were background subtracted, which removed static objects from the image so that only objects in motion are shown.
 Then, an echogram was created, which transformed the image into a graph of distance (y-axis) and time (x-axis), so that objects in motion appeared as white “tracks.”
 The echogram enabled the data reviewer to quickly navigate to parts of the image file that contained objects that could be migrating fish.
 These tracks were then manually viewed alongside the raw image file to determine if the object was a fish to be further investigated.